apache/incubator-heron/website/content/docs/developers/simulator-mode.md

 simulator.submitTopology("test", conf, builder.createTopology());
 ```

-Other interfaces for simulator mode are:
+Other lifecycle methods to use with simulator mode are:

 ```java
 simulator.killTopology("test");